GilesStrong/lumin/docs/source/index.rst

 Lumin Unifies Many Improvements for Networks

-LUMIN aims to become a deep-learning and data-analysis ecosystem for High-Energy Physics, and perhaps other scientific domains in the future.
+LUMIN is a deep-learning and data-analysis ecosystem for High-Energy Physics, and perhaps other scientific domains in the future.
 Similar to `Keras`_ and `fastai`_ it is a wrapper framework for a graph computation library (PyTorch), but includes many useful functions to